 I am now able to characterize art in terms of its relationship to cultural learning.

-1. A work of art is something created in order to give aesthetic pleasure when engaged with in a specific culturally learned manner.
+1. Works of art are created in accordance with the expectation that they will be engaged with in a specific culturally learned manner.

-2. Consuming a work of art in the manner assumed by the artist maximizes aesthetic pleasure (i.e., normally, non-accidentally).
+2. Consuming a work of art in the culturally learned manner assumed by the artist maximizes aesthetic pleasure (i.e., normally, non-accidentally).

 3. The coordination between creator and audience implied by 1 and 2 is enabled by a set of culturally specific expectations.

-4. The value of an artwork is instrumental: it is created for a purpose and has value if it succeeds.
+We can extend the above by subordinating the evaluation of art to the terms of coordination between artist and audience:

+4. Artworks are evaluated relative to the culturally specific terms of coordination implied by 1 and 2.
+Specifically, their value depends on how successfully they are able to generate pleasure that facilitates the cognitive focus of an audience.
+(See Matthen 2017 a and b, and 2018.)

+As I said in section I, above, there are two ways to approach the question of how artworks have value.
+The above propositions display hallmarks of the response-based approach that I have been developing.
+They show how evaluations based on aesthetic-pleasure can be objective within an artform, but simultaneously be subjective across artforms.
+(As I said earlier, it goes beyond the scope of what is being attempted here to examine the efficacy of approaches based on transcendent qualities.)

+It still remains to examine why there are multiple artforms with divergent standards of evaluation.
+This is the question addressed in the remainder of the paper.

 The Origin of Art-forms

 The view of aesthetic pleasure that I have been outlining implies that artforms co-depend on methods of consumption.
-Art-works are appreciated by audiences that consume them in a specific way; art-form specific, manner-learned capacities for enjoyable engagement arise from exemplars of the artform.
+Artworks are appreciated by audiences that consume them in a specific way; art-form specific, manner-learned capacities for enjoyable engagement arise from cultural learning focused upon exemplars of the form.
 This suggests that the conventions of individual artforms are not dictated by any universal human need or aspiration.
 Rather, they emerge and survive in tandem with local value-creating processes of coordination.
-This is the heart of the explanation why artforms are diverse.
+And this implies that the expectations that define an art-form are contingent; they are not dictated by some transcendent quality.
+This is the heart of the explanation why there are diverse artforms .

 IV.
 1 Darwin’s Principle of Divergence